In case you missed it, we wanted to let you know about the January 26 episode of the Dr. Oz Show.

 Omega-6 fatty acids are essential to human health, but the grossly excessive amounts that typify the average American’s diet exert a generally pro-inflammatory influence in our bodies.

-For an overview of this subject, see the Omega-3 / Omega-6 Balance section of our news archive.
+For an overview of this subject, see “America’s Sickening 'Omega Imbalance'”, “Using Our Omega 3/6 Balance Scores”, and the Omega-3 / Omega-6 Balance section of our news archive.

-And be sure to see our summary of a recent, highly persuasive scientific response to the American Heart Association’s position on America’s omega-imbalance: “Heart Group's Omega-6 Advice Takes a Huge Hit”.
+The Omega-3 / Omega-6 Balance section of our archive includes our summary of leading fatty acids experts' response to the American Heart Association’s woefully misguided position on this issue: “Heart Group's Omega-6 Advice Takes a Huge Hit”.

 Reducing omega-6s also reduces the amount of omega-3s needed to achieve optimum dietary balance.